-Winter is coming, and along with it, the dangers of extremely cold temperatures.
+Winter is coming, and along with it, the dangers of freezing temperatures.
 When a person is left out in the cold, it could lead to a significant drop in a person’s body temperature.

 Being out in the cold is uncomfortable.
-However, in extreme temperatures, an odd phenomenon takes place when people are on the brink of death due to the cold.
+However, an odd phenomenon occurs in extreme temperatures when people are on the brink of death due to the cold.

 What Happens in the Extreme Cold?

 As stated previously, when exposed to extremely cold temperatures, people begin to experience hypothermia.
-It is when the body’s temperature is dropping off faster than the amount of heat produced.
+It is when the body’s temperature drops off faster than the heat produced.
 This happens when body temperatures reach a level of 35°C and lower.

 This condition brings with it a laundry list of symptoms.
-It is particularly dangerous though because people may not be aware that it is already happening to them.
+It is perilous, though, because people may not be aware that it is already happening to them.

 A Blissful Death: Where Did This Come From?

-One popular opinion that many people adhere to is that hypothermic death is a peaceful one.
+One popular opinion that many people adhere to is that hypothermic death is peaceful.
 Some people say it is like going to sleep.
-This is an interesting thought as most people are fearful of death.
+This is an interesting thought, as most people are fearful of death.
 So, where did this come from?

 Fortunately, we don’t have to look far for stories that share these consequences.
 One climber was found dead on the 11,000 feet summit of a mountain.
-He had succumbed to the extreme cold, with examiners stating that it is a blissful experience.
+He had succumbed to the extreme cold, with examiners stating it was a blissful experience.

 Other people from forum boards also claim the same thing.
-These were either from first-hand experience or overheard by medical professionals.
+These were either from first-hand experience or overheard from medical professionals.